BoA: 2000–2003: Debut and commercial success in South Korea and Japan

 BoA began her Japanese music career singing at the Avex-owned club Velfarre.
 Her debut Japanese album, Listen to My Heart, was released on March 13, 2002.
-The album was a breakthrough in BoA's career, becoming an RIAJ-certified million-seller and debuted atop the Oricon, the first album by a Korean artist to do so.
+The album was a breakthrough in BoA's career, becoming an RIAJ-certified million-seller and debuting atop the Oricon, the first album by a Korean artist to do so.
 It was promoted with several singles: the Top 20 hit "ID; Peace B" (originally from the eponymous album), "Amazing Kiss", "Kimochi wa Tsutawaru", the Top 5 hit "Listen to My Heart", and the Top 10 "Every Heart: Minna no Kimochi".
 After the September 11, 2001 attacks, BoA recorded the charity single "The Meaning of Peace" with Kumi Koda as part of Avex's Song Nation project to raise funds for charity.
 From 2001 to 2007, BoA hosted Beat it BoA's World, a radio program on the Japan FM Network.

 After the release of Listen to My Heart, BoA released her second Korean studio album, No. 1, a month later on April 12, 2002.
 The album sold around 544,853 units and became the fourth-best-selling record of the year in South Korea.
-Jumping into the World (a Japanese re-release of the mini-album Don't Start Now) and the Japanese single "Don't Start Now" were released a month later on the same day.
-At the end of the year, BoA released her second Korean mini-album Miracle.
+Jumping into the World, a Japanese re-release of the mini-album Don't Start Now), was her first Japanese studio album.

 BoA's second Japanese studio album, Valenti (January 2003), became her best-selling album, with over 1,249,000 copies sold.
 Three singles preceded its release: "Valenti", which peaked at the number-two position on the Oricon chart, "Kiseki / No.1" and "Jewel Song / Beside You: Boku o Yobu Koe", both which also peaked at the number-three position.
 In support of the album, BoA launched BoA 1st Live Tour Valenti, her first Japanese concert tour.
 Later in the same year, BoA released her third Korean-language studio album, Atlantis Princess on May 30, 2003, and then released a mini-album Shine We Are! on December 4, 2003.
 The former was the fifth-best-selling South Korean record of the year with around 345,000 units sold; the latter sold around 58,000 units.